MyCompilerHatesMe/BolzanoRoot/README.md

 ### Important Notes
 - If no sign change is found in your specified range, the program will report "No continuity in range"
-- The tolerance is currently hardcoded to 0, so the algorithm runs for exactly the number of iterations specified
+- The tolerance is currently hardcoded to 0, but due to precision limitations, it will still not run for all of the iterations.
 - Smaller step values increase the chance of finding roots but make the initial search slower

 ## Usage Example